Yagisan/Sim-Settlements-City-Plans/README.md

 **Known Issues**
 * IDEK's Logistics Station may not build.
 It goes opposite the import and export centre.
+* Due to the size of this settlement location, Fallout 4 does not load it all into memory at once.
+This results in problems when starting the city plan.
+Items that should be scrapped, do not get scrapped.
+Items that should not be scrapped, get scrapped.
+This is random, and due to the engine.
+It is not a bug with this city plan or Sim Settlements.
 <br/>

 **Levels:** 3